Peplink Settings to Get Started

 Peplink offers many features in their mobile routers that sets them apart from other mobile router options on the market.
 But this can also be a little daunting when you first get started.
 In this guide, we'll help you set up your router for mobile internet use.
 The settings we cover in this guide are:

-- Baseline LAN Network, Adding SpeedFusion Dedicated Network, Adding Guest Network
+- Establish a LAN Network, Adding a SpeedFusion Dedicated Network, Adding Guest Network

 - Enable SpeedFusion Cloud (optional for customers with more than 1 connection, remote work needs)